Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 Small Perihelions.
 Perihelions of long-period comets are concentrated near the Sun, in the 1–3 AU range, not randomly scattered over a larger range.

 Two Separate Populations.
-Long-period comets are quite different from short-period comets.
+Why are long-period comets so different from short-period comets?
 Even millions of years and many gravitational interactions with planets would rarely change one kind into the other.

 Jupiter’s Family.
-Jupiter recently collected a large family of comets, each with a surprisingly short life expectancy of about 12,000 years.23 How did this happen?
-[See Figure 160 on page 290.]
+How did Jupiter recently collect its large family of comets, each with a short life expectancy of only about 12,000 years?
+24 [See Figure 10 on page 317.]

 High Loss Rates of Comets.
 Comets are being destroyed, diminished, or expelled from the solar system at high rates that are difficult for some theories to explain.

 Composition.
-Comets are primarily water, silicate dust (such as olivine), carbon dioxide, sodium, and combinations of hydrogen, carbon, oxygen, and nitrogen.
-Comets also contain limestone and clays—and surprisingly some compounds, such as methane, minerals that are produced only in the presence of hot liquid water, and the amino acid glycine that is almost exclusively produced by life on earth.
+Comets are primarily water, silicate dust (such as olivine), carbon dioxide, sodium,79 and combinations of hydrogen, carbon, oxygen, and nitrogen.
+Comets also contain limestone, clays, methane, and the amino acid glycine that is almost exclusively produced by life on Earth.
+Surprisingly, one compound in comets, cubanite, is produced only in scalding hot liquid water.
+Comet 67P has molecular oxygen (O2) dissolved in its ice.

 Heavy Hydrogen.
 The high concentration of heavy hydrogen in most comets means comets did not come from today’s known hydrogen sources—in or beyond the solar system.

 Small Comets.
 What can explain the strange characteristics of small comets, including their abundance and nearness to Earth, but not to Mars?
-Small comets have never been seen impacting Mars.
+Small comets have never been seen impacting Mars, but there have been many sketchy reports of flashes of light on the Moon.80

 Missing Meteorites.
 Meteor streams are associated with comets and have similar orbits.
-Meteorites are concentrated in Earth’s topmost sedimentary layers, so they must have fallen recently, after most sediments were deposited.64 [See "Shallow Meteorites" on page 39.]
+Meteorites are concentrated in Earth’s topmost sedimentary layers, so they must have fallen recently, after most sediments were deposited.81 [See “Shallow Meteorites” on page 44.]
 Comets may have arrived recently as well.

 Crater Ages.
 Are the ages of Earth’s impact craters consistent with each comet theory?